vaib-dev/Courses/6-computer-networks/3-osi-model.md

 <p text align="center"><img src="https://user-images.githubusercontent.com/54719422/92610697-a21d3380-f2d5-11ea-9706-21ef0a68dd06.png"></p>

 ### Advantages of the OSI Model
-Here, are major benefits/pros of using the OSI model :
+Here, are major benefits/pros of using the OSI model:

 1. Protocols can be replaced by new protocols when technology changes
 2. Provide support for connection-oriented services as well as connectionless service
 3. It is a standard model in computer networking
-4. Supports connectionless and connection-oriented services
-5. Offers flexibility to adapt to various types of protocols
+4. Offers flexibility to adapt to various types of protocols

 ### Disadvantages of the OSI Model
 Here are some cons/ drawbacks of using OSI Model: